algorandfoundation/xGov/Proposals/xgov-6.md

 #### Security and privacy requirements

-- No personal information is to be collected and stored.
+- No personal information (name, email address, etc.) is to be collected and stored.
+- All application state is to be stored *only* locally on the user’s device, not on a server.
+- Never transmit any application state outside the user’s device without their permission.
 - Never directly collect or store a user’s private key or passphrase.
 Use a trustworthy wallet service to connect to a user’s wallet.
-- The software must not access funds or ASAs without the user’s permission.
+- Never access the user’s funds or assets without their permission.

 #### Development requirements